eadanfahey/blog/content/posts/crypto4.md

 Alongside the list of blocks, the underlying implementation of the `Blockchain.t` abstract type now also includes it's corresponding UTXO set.
-Also, when creating a new blockchain with the `create` function, we now also create an empty UTXO set.
+Also, when creating a new blockchain with the `create` function an empty UTXO set is created.

 {{% marginnote %}}[`src/blockchain.ml`](https://github.com/eadanfahey/ORaiml/blob/part4_transactions/src/blockchain.ml#L5){{% /marginnote %}}
 {{< highlight ocaml >}}